Andrii-Detix/SelfAssessment/Skills/C#.md

   - default parameters 🖐️ used
   - functional object
 - Data structures
-  - Array 👂 heard
+  - Array 🖐️ used
   - null 🖐️ used
+  - Collections 🖐️ used
-  - List 🎓 known
+  - List 🖐️ used
-  - ArrayList 🎓 known
+  - ArrayList 🖐️ used
+  - LinkedList 🖐️ used
+  - bool 🖐️ used
+  - char 🖐️ used
+  - string 🖐️ used
+  - double 🖐️ used
   - decimal 🖐️ used
   - struct 🖐️ used
-  - Queue 🎓 known
+  - Queue 🖐️ used
-  - Stack 🎓 known
+  - Stack 🖐️ used
-  - HashSet 🎓 known
+  - Dictionary 🖐️ used
 - Infrastructure
-  - linq 👂 heard
+  - LINQ 👂 heard
-  - asp 👂 heard
+  - ASP.Net 👂 heard
-  - ado.net
+  - ADO.Net